 During the year the Group carried on the business of the lease and operation of public houses.
-Throughout this period, we have worked hard at maintaining our business model through continuing support for our estate, investment in the estate to maintain its quality, prudent management of its capital structure and investment in overhead to improve services to our estate.
+Throughout this period, we have worked hard at maintaining our business model through continuing support for our estate, investment in the estate to maintain its quality, prudent management of its capital structure and investment in overhead to improve services to our estate, in order to maximise the full potential of its houses.